shinshiner/Pytorch-pensieve/README.md

 # Pytorch-pensieve
-a pytorch implementation of [pensieve](https://github.com/hongzimao/pensieve).
+This is a pytorch implementation of [pensieve](https://github.com/hongzimao/pensieve).
 The environment and system are based on the original version and the reinforcement learning algorithm is highly brought from [rl_a3c_pytorch](https://github.com/dgriff777/rl_a3c_pytorch).

 ## Requirements
 #### Main Framework
 * Ubuntu14.04

-* Python2.7 & Python3.x
+* Python2.7 & Python3.4(5)

 * [Pytorch](http://pytorch.org/)